mishbahr/djangocms-gmaps/README.rst

     :target: https://pypi.python.org/pypi/django-cms/
     :alt: django-cms

-The easiest way to embed Google Maps for your ``django-cms`` powered site - includes a custom ``CoordinatesWidget`` with draggable marker to fine tune map positions.
 This project requires django-cms v3.0 or higher to be properly installed and configured.

 Preview
 --------